-Kate LaForge MPH, PHD
+Kate LaForge

 Sociologist.
 Researcher.
 Builder of better care.

-Book that have been a big deal for me.
+Books that have been a big deal for me.

 The Pastoral Clinic: Addiction and Dispossession Along the Rio Grande — Angela Garcia